Bismarck man jailed after two-state pursuit - NewsBreak

 Related

-UPDATE: Cass County Sheriff’s Office ‘confident’ early morning Harwood fire not accidental

 HARWOOD, N.D.
-(KFGO) – The Cass County Sheriff’s Office is confident that the early morning fire in Harwood was not accidental.
-A statement from the Sheriff’s Office said a special agent with the North Dakota Bureau of Criminal Investigation brought in a K-9 that is trained to detect accelerants.
-The State Fire Marshal’s Office and the Bureau of Alcohol, Tobacco, Firearms and Explosives were on-site as well.
+(Valley News Live) - UPDATE: The Cass County Sheriff’s Office says based off the investigation, authorities are confident the fire was not an accident.
+North Dakota BCI brought in a K-9 trained to detect accelerants.
+No one was inside at the time of the fire.
+The case...

 KFYR-TV

-Note: UPDATE: Harwood fire determined to not be an accident Update: Moorhead man now facing charges after Downtown Fargo shooting